SamanthaSolomon/U3-intro-to-express/README.md

 ### Executing The File

-In order to see the console log we must run the file at least once.
+In order to see the console log we must run the file from the terminal at least once.

 ```js
 node server.js